Tyrrrz/GitHubActionsTestLogger/Readme.md

     <img src="favicon.png" alt="Icon" />
 </p>

-**GitHub Actions Test Logger** is a custom logger for `dotnet test` that integrates with GitHub Actions.
+**GitHub Actions Test Logger** is an extension for **VSTest** and **Microsoft.Testing.Platform** that can report test results to GitHub Actions.
-When using this logger, failed tests are listed in job annotations and highlighted in code diffs.
-Additionally, this logger also generates a job summary that contains detailed information about the executed test run.
+It lists failed tests in job annotations, highlights them in code diffs, and produces a detailed job summary about the executed test run.

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/why-so-political.md)</sup>